 DOJ Catch of the Week -- Bank of America

 This week’s Department of Justice “catch of the week” goes to Bank of America.
 Yesterday, the North Carolina based banking giant agreed to pay $16.65 billion to resolve federal and state mortgage fraud claims against the bank and its former and current subsidiaries, including Countrywide Financial Corporation and Merrill Lynch.
 It is the largest civil settlement with a single entity in American history.
-And it includes a $5 billion penalty under the Financial Institutions Reform, Recovery and Enforcement Act (FIRREA), the largest FIRREA penalty ever.
 See DOJ press release.

 The groundbreaking settlement puts to an end several of the DOJ’s ongoing civil investigations related to the packaging, marketing and sale of residential mortgage-backed securities (RMBS) and collateralized debt obligations (CDOs), and the bank’s practices concerning the underwriting and origination of mortgage loans.
 As part of the settlement, Bank of America acknowledged it sold billions of dollars of RMBS without disclosing to investors key facts about the questionable quality of the securitized loans.
 The bank also conceded it originated risky mortgage loans and made misrepresentations about the quality of those loans to Fannie Mae, Freddie Mac and the Federal Housing Administration.